Small Heath

 The Small Heath, Coenonympha pamphilus

 The Small Heath is quite scarce locally, usually with just one or two individuals being seen at a time.
-I have seen localised colonies at the Devil's Dyke, Newmarket and on Therfield Heath, Royston.
+I have seen large numbers on Canvey Island and localised colonies at the Devil's Dyke, Newmarket and on Therfield Heath, Royston.

 It produces two broods per year, with adults on the wing from May to September with peaks in June and August.
 The larval foodplants are various grasses, and it over-winters as a larva.